LoopPerfect/satori/README.md

-# Satori
+#

-Satori is an HTTP library built on top of libUV.
+ is an HTTP library built on top of libUV.
 It intends to be the Express / Node.js of the C++ ecosystem.

 ## Project Status

-Satori is in development.
+ is in development.
 Do not use this in production yet!

 ## Design Goals